en

 • allowance for absolute temporary incapacity due to main illness.

-This is recognised for the on-board illness events that cause disembarkation; if the doctor does not consider it necessary, the worker is not disembarked and the disease is not compensated by INPS;
+This is due for an event of illness that occurs during work on board, preventing the continuation of navigation; if the physician does not consider it necessary, the worker is not disembarked and the illness is not compensated by INPS;

 • allowance for absolute temporary incapacity due to additional illness.